 The method of using genetic surname matches as revealed by commercial ancestral Y-DNA testing to pinpoint a paternal ancestral genetic homeland works by exploiting the link between the Y chromosome, surname and land; which are typically passed from father to son through the generations.
 In the absence of a link to the land the process becomes more challenging.
 The link with the land is greatest amongst the farming community and since farmers in Scotland can still be found farming the land where their ancestor lived when he first inherited his surname, or where one's ancestor first settled within Scotland, one can plot where farmers with the surnames that appear in one's Y-DNA results cluster and identify an area common to all.
-This means for example that upon Y-DNA testing Grahams from Ross and Cromarty will be a genetic match to people with surnames like Aird, Monro, Kemp and Wallace; surnames associated with the far North of Scotland.
-While the Grahams from the Isle of Skye will be genetic matches to people called MacPhee, MacCowan and MacDonalds; surnames associated with the Western Isles of Scotland.
+This means for example that upon Y-DNA testing Grahams from Ross and Cromarty will be a genetic match to people with surnames like Aird, Monro, Kemp and MacKay; surnames associated with the far North of Scotland.
+While the Grahams from the Isle of Skye will have genetic matches to people called MacPhee, MacCowan and MacDonalds; surnames associated with the Western Isles of Scotland.
 Hence, it is Mr Graham's genetic matches which will reveal where his paternal Graham ancestors originated.
-An examination of Mr Graham's Y-DNA results reveals that the surnames Graham, Johnston, Brown, Irving, Jardine and Armstrong appear as his closest Scottish-associated genetic surname matches, see Figure 2.
-Distribution mapping of farmers called Graham, Brown, Irving, Johnston Jardine and Armstrong reveals that these surnames are all associated with Dumfriesshire in Southern Scotland, see Figure 5.
+An examination of Mr Graham's Y-DNA results reveals that the surnames Graham, Lyon, Allison, Morison, Jamieson, Paterson, Wright and Johnston appear as his closest Scottish-associated genetic surname matches, see Figure 2.
+Distribution mapping of farmers called Graham, Lyon, Allison, Morison, Jamieson, Paterson, Wright and Johnston reveals that these surnames are all associated with Lanarkshire in Central Scotland, see Figure 5.

-Figure 5: The Scottish Graham, Brown, Irving, Jardine, Johnston and Armstrong farming communities are associated with Dumfriesshire.
-The Graham, Brown, Irving, Jardine, Johnston and Armstrong farming communities are associated with multiple locations within Scotland but crucially only occur in close proximity to one another within Dumfriesshire (red broken circle) in Southern Scotland.
+Figure 5: The Scottish Graham, Lyon, Allison, Morison, Jamieson, Paterson, Wright and Johnston farming communities are associated with Lanarkshire.
+The Graham, Lyon, Allison, Morison, Jamieson, Paterson, Wright and Johnston farming communities are associated with multiple locations within Scotland but crucially only occur together or in closest proximity to one another within Lanarkshire (red broken circle) in Central Scotland.
 Each surname has been placed on the map where farmers with that surname concentrated in early census data.

-The Surnames of Dumfriesshire
+The Surnames of Lanarkshire

 The Scottish Origenes Surnames and DNA Map of Scotland details where farmers with each surname concentrated in early census data.
-An examination of Dumfriesshire as it appears on the Scottish Origenes Map reveals a cluster of Graham farmers close to the Solway Firth, midway between Dumfries town and the English border, see Figure 6.
-Surrounding these Grahams one finds all of his closest recurring genetic relatives as revealed by his YDNA results, see Figure 6.
-In addition one finds the surnames Little and Turner; both of which also appear amongst the subject's closest genetic relatives, see Figure 6.
-The test subject's closest Scottish-associated genetic surname matches reveal a paternal ancestral connection link with an area of Dumfriesshire that lies close to the English border.
+An examination of Lanarkshire as it appears on the Scottish Origenes Map reveals the nearest largest cluster of Graham farmers located in West Lothian, see Figure 6.
+However, it is to the west in neighbouring Lanarkshire and its bordering Counties where one finds all of the test subject's closest recurring genetic relatives as revealed by his YDNA results, see Figure 6.
+The test subject's closest Scottish-associated genetic surname matches reveal a paternal ancestral connection link with an area of Lanarkshire that lies close to the modern City of Glasgow.

-Figure 6: The Surnames of Dumfriesshire.
-An examination of Dumfriesshire as it appears on the Scottish Origenes Surnames and DNA map reveals Graham farmers (red arrow) surrounded by the farming communities with surnames that appear as close recurring (orange arrows) and singular (yellow arrows) genetic matches to the test subject.
+Figure 6: The Surnames of Lanarkshire.
+An examination of Lanarkshire as it appears on the Scottish Origenes Surnames and DNA map reveals the nearest largest concentration of Graham farmers (red arrow) in West Lothian.
+To the west one finds Lyons farmers (orange arrow) who appear as the test subject's closest and most frequent genetic match.
+It is also within Lanarkshire and its bordering Counties that one finds the surnames that appear amongst the test subject's closest genetic relatives (yellow arrows).
 Each surname has been placed on the map where farmers with that surname concentrated in early census data.
 Surnames in red font are associated with a single geographical area within Scotland.

-The Clan Territories of Dumfriesshire
+The Clan Territories of North Lanarkshire